bitcrowd/tickety-tick/README.md

 ### Opera

 Navigate to the [opera://extensions](//opera://extensions) page, enable "Developer mode" and press "Load unpacked extension".
 Point it to the `dist/chrome` directory.
 Done.

-### Safari

-Open Safari and enable the "Developer Menu" in the application preferences.
-Now go to the developer menu and open the "Extension Builder".
-Press the "+" button and add the `dist/tickety-tick.safariextension` that you just built.

 ## Development